SaintpatrickII/facebook_ml_final/README.md

 - In this form while trainable is not ideal as we lose massive amounts of information on the images that could be used in a model i.e. do pixels that are neighbors have any effect?
 This will be fixed at a later point using neural networks

-- This flattened numpy array is joined to the class number in a tuple for training in sklearn's logistic regression model with X=(no. of labels, no of features) and y = (no of labels)
+- This flattened numpy array is joined to the class number in a tuple for training in sklearn's logistic regression model with X=(value of pixels) and y = (no of labels)

 - This model only produces an accuracy of 15% this will be drastically increased with the usage of a CNN

-- While making this image dataset i had tried for ages to correctly split the categories & index them into the correct tuples, this can be seen in the image_model_final file, for anyone looking to mimic this, for the love of all things good just use the inbuilt sklearn LabelEncoder.
+- While making this image dataset i had tried for ages to correctly split the categories & index them into the correct tuples, for anyone looking to mimic this, for the love of all things good just use the inbuilt sklearn LabelEncoder.

 - My other main pause with this step happened when my categories were completeley unbalanced, as it turns out in my data cleaning when removing duplicate rows i had accidently removed rows which contained different pictures of the same product, always good to double check this next time :)